-Oculomotor function is known to be systematically impaired in patients with Parkinson's disease.
-Here we argue against a general oculomotor decline and show instead that oculomotor deficits are strongly stimulus and task dependent.
-Our findings provide evidence for differential vulnerability for oculomotor responses to stationary vs. moving stimuli.
+Oculomotor function is known to be systematically impaired in patients with PD.
+Here we argue against a general oculomotor decline and show instead that oculomotor deficits are strongly stimulus- and task-dependent.
+Our findings provide evidence for differential vulnerability for oculomotor responses to stationary versus moving stimuli.
 Different pathologic disease processes might underlie functional decline in response to different types of visual stimulation.
 In summary, we report the following key findings.